 This bistro come wine cellar with its deli corner is a favourite with bon vivants, offering a generous and friendly welcome to those in search of good food and wine.
 In a delightfully retro décor (wood, red walls, scraped stone, family photos), you can enjoy a cheerful and satisfying bistro menu.
 Muscadet lovers take note – Balthazar has the world’s largest list of Muscadet, with no fewer than 150 references to date (not to mention a broader selection of organic and biodynamic wines).

 This restaurant belonging to the famiglia Caruso is named after the grandfather of its owner Jérémy Dechoux.
-Its new version, now located in the Place du Pilori, is much bigger, to welcome even more pizza-loving guests.
+Located in the Place du Pilori, it welcomes all the pizza-loving guests.
 From its wood-fired oven come delectable hand-kneaded pizzas that are plump, soft and crispy all at once.
 Bonus: a bar and cocktail menu in addition to the choice of house pizzas and antipasti.

 Behind the marbled shop front of this place, the Huitric brothers spread their good humour in their restaurant come wine cellar come grocery shop!
 Although their surname makes us think of seafood (huitre is French for oyster), it’s the family’s market garden produce from Guérande that is behind the concept and that goes into the super-fresh, beautifully presented dishes that Josselin creates.
 Samuel, for his part, is the expert when it comes to wine and drinks.
 Terrace in fine weather.